OrphLab/orphmail/README.md

 2. getmailboxes
 def getmailboxes(mail):
-    # Function to retrieve a list of mailboxes available on the server

-    # ... (rest of the function body)
 Retrieves a list of mailboxes using the list method.
 Decodes and extracts mailbox names.
 Returns a list of available mailboxes.